Skip to main content

 New films and animated pieces

 I would still really really like to make the film I initially set out to make using techniques of generative AI and 3D.
-On Q4 of 2022 I was actually working on layout/animatic type of thing for it, before falling into the rabbit hole of AI.
+On Q4 of 2022 I was working out a layout/animatic for it before falling into the rabbit hole of AI.
 I am not making any concrete plans yet, but wish me luck.
 One option for instance is to make it an official production in Lithuania funded by state culture funds.

 Experiments and miscellaneous output

 Besides fully fledged films, I hope to share more snippets, experiments, b-sides and pieces of animation.
 There are plenty that have accumulated already, and endless more ready to be realized once awarded some of my time.
-I'll be posting them either here in blog posts, or on a dedicated page on Zora.
-Because I do not use Instagram, something like Zora seems like an interesting alternative way to share stuff online outside the bubble that is this blog.
-There is also X, but it's more of a dull, irritating necessity for me, instead of a fun way to share my creative output and progress.
+I'll be posting them either here in blog posts, or perhaps trying Zora as an alternative to Instagram.